irmen/bouldercaves/README.md

 and another one ()that is much smaller) without the sound files because it uses the synthesizer.

 ### Hearing no sound?
 Configure the correct output audio device
-On some systems, the portaudio system audio library seems to report a wrong default output audio device.
+On some systems, the lowlevel system audio library seems to report a wrong default output audio device.
 In this case, you may get an ``IOError`` (describing the problem).
 You can also get another error (or no sound output at all, without any errors at all...)
 If this happens, you can configure the output audio device